jarioksa/twinspan/README.md

  - attr(*, "class")= chr "twinspan"
 ```

 The example is from version 0.5, and some changes can be expected.
-However, basically the
+However, basically the structure is similar as planned in advance.
+The
-structure is similar as planned in advance.
-The main results are given in elements `quadrat`
+main results are given in elements `quadrat` and `species` which give
-and `species` which give the basic results of the two-way classification.
+the basic information of the two-way classification.
 These have similar
-elements, although `species` only have a subset of `quadrats`.

-The elements are:
+elements:

 - `iclass`: The final classification vector.
-This gives the ID numbers of the deepest level
+This gives the ID numbers
-  of classification, but function `cut` returns the classification vector at any level of
+  of the deepest level of classification, but function `cut` returns
+  the classification vector at any level of division.
-  division.
 - `eig`: Eigenvalue of the division.
-This is 0 for divisions that were skipped because group
+This is 0 for divisions that were
-  size was too small.
-These can be accessed with function `eigenvals`.
+  skipped because group size was too small.
+These can be accessed with
+  function `eigenvals`.
 - `indicators`: Signed indices of indicator pseudospecies.
+The
-The absolute value gives the index,
+  absolute value gives the index, and the sign tells if the
-  and the sign tells if the pseudospecies is an indicator of the negative or positive group.
-This
+  pseudospecies is an indicator of the negative or positive
-  is a matrix where each column lists the indicators of the corresponding division, and if division
+  group.
+This is a matrix where each column lists the indicators of
-  was skipped, the column is zero.
+  the corresponding division, and if division was skipped, the column
+  is zero.
-- `positivelimit`: The lowest indicator value for a positive group; if the indicator score is
+- `positivelimit`: The lowest indicator value for the positive group;
-  less, the item goes to the negative group ("negative" and "positive" are just conventional
+  if the indicator score is less, the item goes to the negative group
-  names used in `twinspan` to separate the the branches of dichotomy).
+  ("negative" and "positive" are just conventional names used in
+  `twinspan` to separate the branches of dichotomy).
 - `labels`: Names of the elements (quadrats or species).
 - `indlabels`: Labels for the pseudospecies.
-These are made by adding the cutlevel number to
+These are made by
+  appending the cutlevel number to species name.
+The absolute values
-  species name.
-The absolute values of `indicators` index these labels.
-In this case, the first
+  of `indicators` index these labels.
+In this case, the first division
-  division has two indices `-105` and `91`: `indlabels[105]` is `"Cladrang5"` (which is a negative
+  has two indices `-105` and `91`: `indlabels[105]` is `Cladrang5`
-  indicator at cutlevel 5), and `indlabels[91]` is `"Pleuschr4"` (which is a positive indicator
+  (which is a negative indicator at cutlevel 5), and `indlabels[91]`
-  at cutlevel 4 or higher).
+  is `Pleuschr` (which is a positive indicator at cutlevel 4 or
+  higher).
-- `index`: Index that will order rows and columns according to the classification, as returned
+- `index`: Index that will order rows and columns according to the
-  from the Fortran code.
-The data can be tabulated by using these as arguments `site.ind` and `sp.ind`
+  classification as returned from the Fortran code.
+The data can be
+  tabulated by using these as arguments `site.ind` and `sp.ind` in
-  in **vegan** functions `vegemite` and `tabasco`.
+  **vegan** functions `vegemite` and `tabasco`.

 ### References